Teaching Support

 Interprofessional Education (IPE)

 What is it?
 Why do we need it?
-And Ways you can incorporate it into your courses.
+And ways you can incorporate it into your courses.

-By members from the DesignEd Team:
+Teaching Supports from the DesignEd Team

-Date: Fri.
-Sep.
-13, 12pm-1:30pm - Recognizing & Addressing Common Student Learning Challenges (Apr.
-12 at 12 pm)
+- Recognizing & Addressing Student Learning Challenges

 - Welcoming Gradescope Into Your Life

-- Navigating Difficult Conversations in the Classroom
+- Navigating Difficult Conversations

 - Antiracism Pedagogy

-- Understanding AI and Its Implications for Education
+- Understanding AI in Education

 - Introduction to Open Education